Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Introduction

-\cd{ This work is an extension of a conference paper \cite{oh2023blackvip}, which has a contribution as a leading work on black-box visual prompting.
-We summarize our new contributions in this paper as follows: (1) We propose a new variant of BlackVIP, BlackVIP-SE (\textbf{S}tatistical feature-guided \textbf{E}fficient prompt), which is remarkably faster and computationally more efficient than the original BlackVIP while consistently outperforming other baselines.
-(2) To investigate the broad applications of our method, we expand the scope of validation with more diverse viewpoints, such as real-world distribution shift benchmarks, compatibility with the post-training quantization method, and white-box transfer regime.
-(3) For the first time, we provide a theoretical understanding on the generalization mechanisms of visual prompting methods through the lens of the certified robustness of a smoothed classifier. }
+This work is an extension of a conference paper \cite{oh2023blackvip}, which has a contribution as a leading work on black-box visual prompting.
+We summarize our new contributions in this paper as follows: (1) We propose a new variant of BlackVIP, BlackVIP-SE (\textbf{S}tatistical feature-guided \textbf{E}fficient prompt), which is remarkably faster and computationally more efficient than the original BlackVIP while achieving similar classification accuracy with BlackVIP.
+(2) To investigate the broad applications of our method, we expand the scope of validation with more diverse viewpoints, such as compatibility with text prompting methods, applicability to post-training quantization models, and a white-box transfer regime.
+(3) For the first time, we provide a theoretical analysis on the generalization mechanisms of visual prompting methods through the lens of the certified robustness of a smoothed classifier.